titanicsend/LXStudio-TE/README.md

 If Eclipse is like a warm snuggie to you, we'd appreciate you adding any SDK and environment configuration tips here.

+---

+## License Note

+Please see LICENSE.md - significant parts of this repository are not open source and we support those authors' wishes.